ReVar: Strengthening Policy Evaluation via Reduced Variance Sampling: Background

 In RL and MDPs, exploration is widely studied with the objective of finding the optimal policy.
 Prior work attempts to balance exploration to reduce uncertainty with exploitation to converge to the optimal policy.
 Common approaches are based on reducing uncertainty \citep{osband2016deep,o2018uncertainty} or incentivizing visitation of novel states \citep{barto2013intrinsic,pathak2017curiosity,burda2018exploration}.
 These works differ from our work in that we focus on evaluating a fixed policy rather than finding the optimal policy.
 In our problem, the trade-off becomes balancing taking actions to reduce uncertainty with taking actions that the target policy is likely to take.

 Our work is similar in spirit to work on adaptive importance sampling \citep{rubinstein2013cross} which aims to lower the variance of Monte Carlo estimators by adapting the data collection distribution.
 Adaptive importance sampling was used by \cite{hanna2017data} to lower the variance of policy evaluation in MDPs.
 It has also been used to lower the variance of policy gradient RL algorithms \citep{bouchard2016online,ciosek2017offer}.
 AIS methods attempt to find a single optimal sampling distribution whereas our approach attempts to reduce uncertainty in the estimated mean rewards.
-Another relevant work is of \citet{talebi2019learning} who use a different loss function to estimate the transition model rather than minimize the MSE in the off-policy setting.
+In a similar spirit, \citet{talebi2019learning} adapt the behavior policy to minimize error in estimating the transition model $P$.